 - May not be suitable for sensitive skin

-If you’re looking for a primer that can conveniently replace your foundation on days when you’re too lazy for makeup, your hunt might end here.
-This pore filling primer for acne-prone skin is a healthy blend of skin-loving ingredients like orange flower, magnolia flower, tea tree, oats, rose flower, and lily extracts.
+If you’re looking for a makeup primer that can conveniently replace your foundation on days when you’re too lazy for makeup, your hunt might end here.
+This pore-filling primer for acne-prone skin is a healthy blend of skin-loving ingredients like orange flower, magnolia flower, tea tree, oats, rose flower, and lily extracts.
 It minimizes pores and sets a flawless base for your foundation while nourishing and caring for your skin.
-It is lightweight and helps keep skin dullness at bay while repairing blemishes.
+The lightweight primer also helps keep skin dullness at bay while repairing blemishes.
 As a plus, it also offers protection from UV radiation and environmental aggressors.

 - Covers pores

 - Improves skin texture